Who We Serve

 Since 1981, StableStrides has provided horse-centered activities for individuals from the ages of two to eighty two who have adaptive needs for the purpose of promoting positive physical, behavioral, cognitive, emotional, and social development.

-We serve children, teens, adults, veterans, and service members with adaptive needs through Therapeutic Riding, Mental Health Services, and Hippotherapy.
+We serve children, teens, adults, veterans, and service members with adaptive needs through Adaptive Riding, Mental Health Services, and Physical, Occupational & Speech Therapy.

 Clients come to StableStrides independently and through referrals from other local agencies in the Pikes Peak community, as well as several surrounding areas.

 “There’s something about the graceful animals that spark a connection with children.
 And for children whose abilities to communicate are hampered by a disability of any kind, this unspoken connection leads to a silent bond.
-I can only write about what I witnessed between my young, hemiplegic daughter and the therapy horses that gently carried her on their backs, as if sensing the need to guide her and protect her on this healing journey between them.”- Parent of a StableStrides Client
+I can only write about what I witnessed between my young, hemiplegic daughter and the therapy horses that gently carried her on their backs, as if sensing the need to guide her and protect her on this healing journey between them.”

 Mental Health Services: age minimum depends on the need of the individual and is evaluated by a licensed mental health therapist.